Nicholasdgiles/nicholasgiles.github.io/_posts/2021-9-03-prideplaces.markdown

 * Built a component & icon library in Figma and retrofitted existing assets using auto-layout.
 * Designed a Pride Places brand-compliant email campaign to upsell churned users to a paid subscription tiers.

-### About
+### Business Menu Redesign
 The first project I worked on during my internship was the redesign of the "Menu" feature that is only available to business tier subscribers.
 Developers had yet to implement the existing designs and I was tasked with updating them to be simpler and more modern.
-In addition to improving the overall UX, I also integrated a handful of recent product and design system changes.
-I began by conducting a usability audit of the existing designs before improving upon them.
+In addition to improving the overall UX, I also integrated a handful of recent product and design system updates.
+I began by conducting a usability audit of the existing designs before iterating upon them.

 <img src="http://nicholasgiles.com/assets/images/prideplaces/menu_audit.png" alt="Pride Places Audit" />
 <figcaption class="caption">Business Menu Audit</figcaption>